GAIA-UNIL/G2S/DOCUMENTATION.md

 When reviewing, debugging, or changing G2S code, use the repository-level source and header trees.
 Do not treat ignored files under `build/python-build/src`, `build/python-build/include`, `build/python-build/src_interfaces`, `build/python-build/include_interfaces`, or the local `build/python-build/jsoncpp` clone as canonical project source.

+## Native Direct Sampling

+Native `ds` is implemented by `src/ds.cpp` and `include/directSampling.hpp`.
+It intentionally reuses the generic `simulation()` / `simulationFull()` orchestration and only opts into additional `SamplingModule` hooks for raw neighbor values, strict informed-neighbor filtering, safe TI-id resolution, per-node sample context, and kernel flat-index mapping.
+Legacy `ds-l` remains implemented by `src/ds-l.cpp` and should not be changed when working on native DS behavior.

+The transform helper in `include/qsTransformUtils.hpp` is shared by QS and native DS.
+Rotation and scale tolerance maps are inert unless provided by a caller; existing QS deterministic transform behavior should remain unchanged.

 ## Server protocol schema and validation

 G2S clients and the server communicate over ZeroMQ using one binary request frame.
 Every request starts with `infoContainer`, defined in `include/protocol.hpp`: